Malchio03/Malchio03/README.md

 -->

 # 💫 About Me:
-🔭 I’m currently studying computer science at the University of Genoa.<br><br>👯 I’m looking to collaborate on Web development projects, especially those involving Python and front-end technologies.<br><br>🤝 I’m looking for help with: Advancing my knowledge in web development, specifically in areas like CSS frameworks and backend frameworks.<br><br>🌱 I’m currently learning: Python, web development, and exploring various frameworks and libraries to enhance my coding abilities.<br><br>💬 Ask me about: My favorite video games, especially the Life Is Strange saga!
-I'm also happy to discuss Python programming and web development topics.<br><br>⚡ Fun fact: During my free time, I absolutely love playing video-games🎮🏆<br>
+🔭 I’m currently studying computer science at the University of Genoa.<br><br>👯 I’m looking to collaborate on Web development projects, especially those involving Python and front-end technologies and also Game Development.<br><br>🤝 I’m looking for help with: Advancing my knowledge in web development, specifically in areas like CSS frameworks and backend frameworks.<br><br>🌱 I’m currently learning: Python, web development, and exploring various frameworks and libraries to enhance my coding abilities.<br><br>💬 Ask me about: My favorite video games, especially the Life Is Strange saga!
+I'm also happy to discuss Python programming, web development topics, questions about my university and 2D games.<br><br>⚡ Fun fact: During my free time, I absolutely love playing video-games and trying to replecate my favorite games such as Super Mario🎮🏆<br>

 ---
 <h2>📫 How to reach me:</h2>